izdi/django-slack-oauth/README.rst

 Django Slack Oauth
 ======================================

-Django module for handling Slack OAuth
+Django module for handling Slack OAuth.
+In order to use Slack OAuth in your project you need to create application https://api.slack.com/applications

 Installation
 ============